-Location Description.
-Stevenson's shorelines include a variety of instream structures including dams, irrigation facilities, hydroelectric facilities, utilities, and flood control facilities.
-Instream structures are important because they provide specific benefits to humans, but also can impact the environment by impeding fish migrations, disrupting waterbody substrate, and changing the flow of waters.
+- Location Description.
+Instream structures include dams, irrigation facilities, hydroelectric facilities, utilities, and flood control facilities.
+Instream structures are important because they provide specific benefits to humans, but also can impact the environment by impeding fish migrations, disrupting waterbody substrate, and changing the flow of waters. - 2.
+Applicability.

-2. Applicability.
 This section applies to all instream structures placed by humans within a stream or river waterward of the OHWM that causes or has the potential to cause water impoundment or diversion, obstruction, or modification of water flow.
 Docks, marinas, piers, shoreline stabilization, and boating facilities, although located instream, are not regulated by this section and are not instream structures for the purposes of this section.